Author of www.HotelLawBlog.com

 Most developers choose not to register their project with the SEC for the following reasons: First, the condo security must be registered with the SEC and in every state where it is offered (or be or offered in strict accordance with restrictive exemptions from the registration requirements).
 Second, a securities broker dealer (not a real estate broker) must sell the condos.
 Finally, because of the SEC’s anti-fraud rules, it is much easier for a dissatisfied “investor” to sue the developer, and the developer can be held personally responsible for non-compliance.

 Making sure a developer doesn’t run afoul of the SEC requires that a long list of procedures, documentation, and training take place.
 It requires putting together a rather complex series of carrots and sticks to incentivize condo owners to participate in the rental program, and to make their condo association work with the operating hotel standards.
 This is an area where experience and expertise can make or break a project.

 Our Perspective.
-We represent developers, owners and lenders.
-We have helped our clients as business and legal advisors on more than $50 billion of hotel transactions, involving more than 1,000 properties all over the world.
-For more information, please contact Jim Butler at firstname.lastname@example.org or 310.201.3526.
+We represent hotel owners, developers and investors.
+We have helped our clients find business and legal solutions for more than $125 billion of hotel transactions, involving more than 4,700 properties all over the world, including more than 100 condo hotels and hotel condos.
+For more information, please contact Jim Butler at firstname.lastname@example.org or +1 (310) 201-3526.

 Jim Butler is a founding partner of JMBM, and Chairman of its Global Hospitality Group® and Chinese Investment Group®.
 Jim is one of the top hospitality attorneys in the world.
 GOOGLE “hotel lawyer” and you will see why.
 Jim and his team are more than “just” great hotel lawyers.
 They are also hospitality consultants and business advisors.
 They are deal makers.
 They can help find the right operator or capital provider.
 They know who to call and how to reach them.